thorsten-gehrig/alexa-remote-control/README.md

    -a : list available devices
-   -m : delete multiroom and/or create new multiroom containing devices -lastalexa : print device that received the last voice command -l : logoff
+   -m : delete multiroom and/or create new multiroom containing devices -lastalexa : print device that received the last voice command -z : print current volume level
+   -l : logoff
    -h : help
 ```

-There's also a "plain" version, which lacks some functionality (-i, -p, -P, -S and no radio station names and no routines) but doesn't require 'jq' for JSON processing.
+There's also a "plain" version, which lacks some functionality (-z, -i, -p, -P, -S and no radio station names and no routines) but doesn't require 'jq' for JSON processing.

 In order to use MFA, one needs to obtain the MFA_SECRET from Amazon account:
 1. You should have MFA using an App already working before proceeding